kahnclusions/ck-dot-dev/content/2024-05-15--leptos-and-nix.md

 published: true
 ---

 When I decided to setup this website, I decided to try building it in Leptos as a bit of an experiment.
-One the one hand I could use off the shelf static site generators, because this site is going to be mostly static content after all, but on the other hand I wanted to try something interesting.
-The Leptos web framework promises to bring the benefits of Rust onto the web, but without the bloated file sizes typically associated with WASM-based applications or other MY_FAVOURITE_LANG to JS frameworks.
+The Leptos web framework promises to bring the benefits of Rust onto the web, but without the bloated file sizes and slow startup times typically associated with WASM-based applications or `MY_LANG-to-JS` frameworks.

 So building a little website in Rust is all well and good, but how and where to publish it?
 Of course I had to make things a little bit difficult for myself.
 I already run a little Proxmox 7 homelab with a cluster of Nix VMs, so why not package the app for Nix and just deploy it to a Nix VM?
 Surely someone has done this before, so it should be easy, right?
 Right???